nccgroup/sobelow/README.md

     $ mix sobelow --skip

-Config findings cannot be skipped in this way.
-Instead, use the standard `ignore` option.
+Config and Vulnerable Dependency findings cannot be skipped in this way.
+For these, use the standard `ignore` option.

 ## Modules
 Findings categories are broken up into modules.
 These modules